 We like air guns but we love air rifles!
 And the good news is that there has been simply no better time than now to find the very best air rifle for your needs and budget.
 Indeed, while the basic principals of air rifles haven’t changed much, air rifles today are generally far more powerful and accurate than those that were available to me when I was first “bitten” nearly 30 years ago.

 If you already know which features are most important to you, then feel free to go straight to our 65+ model Air Rifle Comparison Guide, a unique comparison matrix that we’ve prepared in-house, which lays out key data on the best-selling and top rated air rifles on amazon.com.
-Also take a look at our featured reviews, introduction to air rifle scopes, and other articles.
+Also take a look at our featured reviews, introduction to air rifle scopes, air rifle pellets, and other articles.
 If you’d like some more information before selecting your best air rifle, please check out our in-depth Air Rifle Buying Guide below!